vdixon3/big-brother-diversity-data/README.md

  **NOTES/UPDATES:**

-9/3/21: big_brother_data: Updated race values for contestants Jessica Graf, Josh Martinez and Ryan Lochte and fixed misspelling in "original_race_ethnicity" field name
+9/3/21: big_brother_data: Updated race values for contestants Jessica Graf, Josh Martinez and Ryan Lochte, and fixed misspelling in "original_race_ethnicity" field name.
 big_brother_data_diversity: Old formula counted biracial Latinx contestants twice.
-New update corrects this, which affected white/poc ratios for seasons 11, 12 and 13
+New update corrects this, which affected white/POC ratios for BBUS11, BBUS12 and BBUS13.

 6/4/21: In previous versions of "big_brother_data" tallies for `total_wins` column for bbus16, bbus21 and bbus22 were mis-calulated, adding `total_nominations` to the sum.
 This has been corrected.
 Names "Steven Moses" and "Jen DiTurno" have also been corrected.
 Special thanks to Brannon S. for pointing these out.